Torsion pairs for quivers and the Weyl groups: Introduction

 \begin{thm}\cite{AIRT,T} Let $\csort W$ be the set of $c$-sortable elements of $W$.
 Then there is a bijection \end{thm} Here, for $X$ a $\Lambda$-module, we write $\C X$ for the corresponding $KQ$-module defined by restriction of scalars (Definition \ref{restriction}).
 The $c$-sortable elements (Definition \ref{def c-sort}) were originally defined by Reading \cite{R2} for the purpose of analyzing Coxeter group combinatorics associated to cluster algebras and noncrossing partitions.

-Then, there is a natural map from torsion free classes of $\mod\La$ to torsion free classes of $\mod KQ$, sending $\Sub\La_w$ to the finite torsion free class $\Sub\La_w\cap\mod KQ$.
+Then, there is a natural map from torsion free classes of $\mod\La$ to torsion free classes of $\mod KQ$, sending $\Sub\La_w$ to the torsion free class $\Sub\La_w\cap\mod KQ$, which turns out to be finite.
 Then by Theorem \ref{intro-airt}, on the level of the Weyl group, this gives us a map from $W$ to the $c$-sortable elements of $W$.
 Our first main result recognizes this map as one that is already well-studied in combinatorics.